nildo/nildo.github.io/index.md

 # Hello, there!

- I'm Nildo (the one on the photo above(just don't put your cursor over it (I really feel like parenthesising! (and I don't even program in Lisp)))), and this is my personal website.
+ I'm Nildo (the one on the photo above (just don't put your cursor over it (I really feel like parenthesizing! (and I don't even program in Lisp)))), and this is my personal website.
 Welcome!
 Fell free to explore it as you like.

  I think I have a good sense of humor, but the rest of the website is serious.
 Check it out.
 And feel free to stalk me around the Internet.
 You might need to know a little bit of Portuguese.

+ By the way, credit for the photo(s) goes to [Dan Garcia](http://www.cs.berkeley.edu/~ddgarcia/).